To be creative at times feels like an almost effortless flow, but creative work may also require a high level of courage and boldness.

 and in my video in article Changing Our Thinking and Beliefs.

-Eric Maisel talks about “letting go of correctness” in this video:
+Eric Maisel‘s comments about “letting go of correctness” in my video are from this video:

 He says, “Most people actually need some bridge from their perfectly sensible daily way of doing things correctly to this different way being confident, bold and creative.”